 The Asynchronous BackTracking (ABT) algorithm is a well-known algorithm for solving DCOPs as a distributed version of the formal backtracking algorithm [17].
 In the backtracking algorithm, there are two possible steps, an assignment step and a backtrack step.
 In the first step, one agent starts to assign a task from the overlapping area, and check with other agents that no constraint is violated due to new assignment.
 If the first step was true, another task will be assigned and continue, or the algorithm will be terminated if all tasks are assigned.
 If a constraint is violated under the first step, backtracking will be executed as second step.
 In this step, the last wrong assignment is undone and the next available task from unassigned tasks domain is selected instead if there exists such a value.
 If there is no next task, another backtrack step is taken.
 Indeed, the backtrack algorithm is a depth-first search on the search tree of all possible tasks assignments to all agents.

+The ABT algorithm can be categorized as depth-first search algorithm, under blind/exhaustive/brute-force searches algorithm.
+The principle idea of backtracking is to construct a tree of choices/solutions - called the state-space - on component at a time and evaluate such partially constructed candidates.
+The root of such tree represents the initial state before the search for a solution begins.
+During search, algorithm selects the first node at the first level and then gets through the first node in the second level until construct a branch of the tree.
+The nodes at each nth level represent the choices for the nth component.
+If a partially constructed solution can be developed further without violating the problem's constraints, it is done by taking the first remaining legitimate option for the next component.
+If there is no legitimate option for the next component, no alternatives for any remaining component need to be considered.
+In this case the algorithm backtracks (step backward) to its parent node to replace the last component of the partially constructed solution with its next option.

+Asynchronous backtracking algorithm is used to solve problems for which a sequence of objects is to be selected from a set such that the sequence satisfies some constraints.
+In our problem, a set of overlapping tasks should be selected by each quay crane regarding to their costs and constraints.
+Moreover, in our problem the branches of the search tree are limited and the branch could be deep, so the backtracking algorithm could be the best solution among other exhaustive search algorithms.